They say…

 Games Time in London City of Beer

-craft beer at Westfield Stratford E20, within a javelin’s throw (or a shot’s put) of the Olympic Park.
+Tap East at Westfield Stratford E20, within a javelin’s throw (or a shot’s put) of the Olympic Park.
 Pic: Rob Howard for Tap East.

 With the 2012 Olympic Games taking place between 27 July and 12 August 2012, followed by the Paralympics between 29 August and 9 September, we’re in for a few hectic months here in London, with visitors pouring in to enjoy the Games themselves and the carnival atmosphere that always grips a host city.

-If you’re here for the Games but also fancy a good pint or two along the way, welcome to and its flourishing beer scene.
+If you’re here for the Games but also fancy a good pint or two along the way, welcome to London and its flourishing beer scene.
 Let me help you find your way around.

-But don’t expect to see anything of ’s beery glory at the Games venues themselves.
+But don’t expect to see anything of London’s beery glory at the Games venues themselves.
 In a multimillion deal, Heineken has secured the right to offer a meagre two beers at the venue bars – its standard Dutch lager, and Yorkshire-brewed pasteurised keg John Smith’s Smoothflow bitter.
 The latter will be sold unbranded and simply labelled English bitter.

-Even at Lords cricket ground, the cask Marston’s beers usually on sale are banned during Games events.
-Perhaps we shouldn’t be too surprised given the big business ethos that pervades major sporting events these days, but it’s still infuriating in the capital of one of the world’s great beer nations, particularly at a time when itself is enjoying a major beer renaissance.
+Even at Lords cricket ground, the Marston’s beers usually on sale are banned during Games events.
+Perhaps we shouldn’t be too surprised given the big business ethos that pervades major sporting events these days, but it’s still infuriating in the capital of one of the world’s great beer nations, particularly at a time when London itself is enjoying a major beer renaissance.

-The answer, then, is to get out of the venues as quickly as possible and spend some time exploring the rest of the capital and its flourishing pubs and beer scene.
+The answer, then, is to get out of the venues as quickly as possible and spend some time exploring the rest of the capital and its flourishing and beer scene.

 Might I recommend that if you haven’t done so already, you equip yourself with my book The CAMRA Guide to London’s Best Beer, Pubs and Bars?
 Although it was published a year ago, I’ve been issuing regular updates since, most recently in July.
 With the book, the update and an Oyster card, you’ll be able to treat yourself to a beer experience few other world cities can offer.